nextswitchio/dgnravepay-live/DgnRavePay Privacy Policy.md

 We may share your information only:

-* With service providers, financial institutions, and regulators as required by law
+* With service providers, financial institutions, and regulators, as required by law
 * To complete transactions or verify identity
 * To comply with legal obligations, court orders, or government requests